• Skip to primary navigation

 Effective conservation and management of Community Forestry (CF) is viewed as a way of improving the economy and welfare of the rural Paklae community who rely on Non-Timber and Forestry Products (NTFPs) for subsistence and a cash income.

-On Saturday 24th August the Executive Director of the Forests and Livelihood Organization (FLO), Miss Vandy Kim, led a group of five FLO Board members to inspect and meet the Community Forestry (CF), Community Land Titling (CLT) and Agriculture members in Paklae, a village in the Sambo district in Kratie Province.
+On Saturday 24th August 2019 the Executive Director of the Forests and Livelihood Organization (FLO), Miss Vandy Kim, led a group of five FLO Board members travelled to meet the Community Forestry (CF), Community Land Titling (CLT) and Agriculture members in Paklae, a village in the Sambo district in Kratie Province.

 During the meeting both parties discussed the challenges facing the CF, CLT and Agriculture projects as well as other ways to improve the local resident’s livelihoods.